 When you integrate Horizon pods and pod federations with Workspace ONE Access, users can launch their assigned Horizon desktops or applications from the Workspace ONE Intelligent Hub app or portal.

-Based on how an application or desktop is configured in Horizon, it can be launched in Horizon Client or in a browser.
-For applications or desktops that can only be launched in Horizon Client, users must install Horizon Client on their systems.
-For applications and desktops that can be launched in either Horizon Client or a browser, users can select the launch method.
+Based on how an application or desktop is configured in the Horizon environment, it can be launched in Horizon Client or in a browser.
+For applications or desktops that are configured for Horizon Client only, users must install Horizon Client on their systems.
+For applications and desktops that can are configured for both Horizon Client and browsers, users can select the launch method.

 Users can also set their default launch preference from their Account page in the Intelligent Hub portal.
 This user preference overrides any default launch preference set at the administrator level.